cloudmesh-community/fa18-523-60/paper/paper.md

 PyMongo is the official Python driver or distribution that allows work with a NoSQL type database called *MongoDB* [@api-mongodb-com-api].
-The first version of the driver was developed in 2009 [@www-pymongo-blog], only two years after the MongoDB development was started.
+The first version of the driver was developed in 2009 [@www-pymongo-blog], only two years after the development of MongoDB was started.
 This driver allows developers to combine both Python's versatility and MongoDB's flexible schema nature into successful applications.
 Currently, this driver supports MongoDB versions 2.6, 3.0, 3.2, 3.4, 3.6, and 4.0